braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/retargeting/remerge.md

 # Remerge

+{:.subintro}
-> [Remerge](https://www.remerge.io/) is purpose-built for app retargeting at scale, arming you with tools to efficiently segment app audiences and retarget users.
+[Remerge](https://www.remerge.io/) is purpose-built for app retargeting at scale, arming you with tools to efficiently segment app audiences and retarget users.

 The Braze and Remerge integration helps you develop robust, cross-channel lifecycle marketing campaigns by sending user data to Remerge via webhook events to help retarget users through their mobile demand-side platform.